Designing studies: MEG vs fMRI

 The same refers to any responses you would like to collect and refer your data to.
 Triggers from button presses, voice reactions etc should be fed to the acquisition machine to be recorded with the data.

-3. The time course of activation is not known beforehand, and you will not be fitting your data to any function (cf. HRF convolution in fMRI).
+BR 3.
+The activation pattern is not known beforehand, and you will not be fitting your data to any function (cf. HRF convolution in fMRI).
 You will, instead, record the activation patterns as they appear in the recording and simply analyse their parameters (amplitude, latency, topography) numerically (after a number of preprocessing steps, of course.)